 We know what you're thinking: of course eating something – anything – is likely to stop you feeling hungry.
 But opting for 1.5oz almonds – that's about 30 nuts – satisfies hunger pangs without causing weight gain, say researchers at Purdue University in the US.
 The reason?
-Nutrient-rich almonds leave you feeling fuller for longer, so although those 30 nuts contain 250 calories, you’re less likely to be won't be tempted to overeat later in the day.
+Nutrient-rich almonds leave you feeling fuller for longer, so although those 30 nuts contain 250 calories, you’re less likely to be tempted to overeat later in the day.

 Discover more healthy snacks

 A Harvard study published in 2004 found that high nut consumption (5 ounces or more per week) lowered the risk of gallstones by 30% when compared with low consumption (less than 1 ounce per month).
 How?
 Tree nuts - such as almonds, hazelnuts, pecans and walnuts contain high levels of essential fatty acid that help lower 'bad' LDL cholesterol in the bloostream.
 And because cholesterol plays a major role in the formation of gallstones, a nut-rich diet can prevent the condition from developing in the first place. per week had an approximately 30% lower risk of gallstones.
 The results have never been repeated but given that nuts can help control cholesterol which plays a part in gallstone formation, it’s perfectly plausible.

 Numerous studies have demonstrated the apparent cancer-fighting properties of nuts.
 A Chinese study published in 2020 for example in which researchers trawled 33 studies including more than 50,000 cancer cases found that high consumption of tree nuts was significantly linked with a lower risk of overall cancer.
 The protective effective was especially marked against cancers of the digestive system.
 More specifically, for every 20 grams a day increase in nut consumption there was a 10% fall in cancer risk.